 Ashesi students, Sam Norman Sali ‘16 and Emmanuel Ampadu ’16, have been selected as 2014/2015 Dalai Lama Fellows.
 As part of their nomination, the team has received $10,000 in funding to implement their agricultural development project, the Sesa Mu Farmers Initiative.
-The project aims to bring pineapple farmers in Berekuso together to build the Eastern Region’s biggest farmer cooperative, and seeks to boost economic growth in the area.
+The project aims to bring pineapple farmers in Berekuso together to build the Eastern Region’s biggest farmer cooperative and seeks to boost economic growth in the area.

 “We had initially thought of working on software tools to aid learning in Berekuso’s classrooms, but learned quickly that there was little infrastructure support,” said Sam.
 The team, determined to contribute to growth, decided to spend more time learning about the needs of the people of Berekuso; in so doing, they came across a study done by faculty at Ashesi.
-“We were surprised to learn in the needs study, that of the town’s estimated population of 1,600 people, a majority was involved in farming.”
+“We were surprised to learn in the needs study, that of the town’s estimated population of 1,600 people, a majority were involved in farming.”
 The team also discovered that the most profitable crop for farmers in the area was pineapple.

 “We spent some time speaking to the farmers, and trying to understand the trajectory of pineapple farming in Berekuso,” Emmanuel added.
 “We found out that there was incredible room for growth that could significantly boost profits for the farmers.
 We also recognized that if the farmers worked together, they would have much stronger bargaining power.”